 9 Sparkling Wines under $30

 This sparkling is rated #1 in the Wine Enthusiast Top 100 Wines of 2019.
-The Prosecco Superior designation is the highest-quality that can be achieved for Prosecco.
+The Prosecco Superior designation is the highest-quality rating for Prosecco.

 Winemaker Notes: Light-bodied, elegant, fresh, lively fruit, notes of bread dough, citrus, and persistent effervescence.